 - Ask for feedback on policies that may not make sense to the workplace by asking them for insights and concerns they may have about policies that are not working.

-- Offer context as to why the policies are there in the first place.
-Helping employees understand why policies are written and enforced, e.g., preventing the use of personal devices to be connected to company computers or servers in order to protect from cyberattacks, helps reduce criticism and promote better adherence.
+- Offer context as to why the policies exist in the first place.
+Helping employees understand why policies are written and enforced.
+Explain why you have the IT policies that you do, eg, preventing the use of personal devices to be connected to company computers or servers in order to protect from cyberattacks, helps reduce criticism and promote better adherence.

 Details matter, clearly, but only when they don’t detail the policy intent.